 The hotel Alfonso XIII is a luxury hotel located in the heart of Seville, Spain.
 The hotel is a landmark of the city and features a mix of Moorish and Andalusian architecture.
 The hotel also features several restaurants and bars, including an outdoor terrace that overlooks the hotel's lush gardens.
-The hotel Alfonso XIII is a symbol of Seville's rich history and is a popular choice for discerning travelers seeking a luxurious and authentic experience.
-Pro tip this hotel has free wifi, so if you're ever in a pinch and need wifi ASAP this hotel is the place to go!
+The hotel Alfonso XIII is a symbol of Seville's rich history.
+Pro tip this hotel has free wifi, so if you're ever in a pinch, this hotel is the place to go!

 HOTEL VINCCI LA RABIDA

 Vincci La Rabida Hotel Sevilla is a charming four-star boutique hotel located in a historic mansion in the heart of Seville's old town.
 The hotel features traditional Andalusian architecture with Moorish-style courtyards and wrought-iron balconies.
 The central location of Vincci La Rabida Hotel Sevilla makes it an ideal base for exploring the city's many attractions, including views of the Seville Cathedral, the Alcázar of Seville, and the Plaza de España!